seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 forbid I should be so bold to press to heaven in my
 young days.
 Why, I am going with my pigeons to the
 tribunal plebs, to take up a matter of brawl
-betwixt my uncle and one of the emperial’s men.
+betwixt my uncle and one of the emperial's men.

 **MARCUS ANDRONICUS**
 Why, sir, that is as fit as can be to serve for